dtonhofer/prolog_notes/swipl_notes/about_mode_indicators/README.md

 ## Modes according to the ISO standard

-The ISO standard mentions modes on page 64, _chapter 8.1.2.2: Mode of an argument_
+The 1995 ISO standard mentions modes on page 64, _chapter 8.1.2.2: Mode of an argument_ (has this changed since then?)

 > The mode of each argument defines whether or not anargument shall be instantiated
 > when the built-in predicateis executed.
 The mode is one of the following atoms: